Addiction Counseling

 Sample Degree Plan

-This plan is to show the program plan for a degree in mathematics.
-It is for example purposes only.
+This plan is only for example purposes.
 Your academic journey may be slightly different from another student’s journey, so be sure to always communicate with your academic advisor before finalizing your course schedule.

 Fall Semester